-Hi, I'm Dave Page.
-I'm a Pastor at Saddleback Church and a Grief Educator.
-My goal is to help you cope with your grief during the holidays, to bring comfort and relief to those who are grieving.
-So, if you're grieving, you're in the right place.
-If you're looking for hope you're in the right place and if you're looking for practical tips on how to survive the holidays you're certainly in the right place!
-I'm so glad you've joined me.
+Hi, I'm David Page, a Pastor and Grief Educator.
+My desire is to help you.
+My desire is to serve you and bring some comfort and relief to those of you who are grieving.
+So, if you are grieving, you are in the right place.
+If you're looking for hope, you're in the right place, and if you're looking for some practical tips on how to survive the holidays, you're certainly in the right place!
+I'm so glad you joined me.